 Gamut Gateway

-Evaluate the proposed action against autonomy level, tool permission, data class, risk state, target system and approval requirements.
+Evaluate proposed action against autonomy level, owner, risk state, target system, data class and approval requirement.

-Route approved tool calls through tenant-configured connectors with endpoint validation, path allowlists, bounded payloads and redacted responses.
+Route approved calls through configured connectors with endpoint validation, path allowlists, bounded payloads and response controls.

 Model-provider egress